JP-aloha/btt-swift-sdk/README.md

 ### Memory Warning

-Track ios reported low memory warning.
-Using UIApplication.didReceiveMemoryWarningNotification Notification.
+Blue Triangle track ios reported low memory warning.
+By monitoring UIApplication.didReceiveMemoryWarningNotification Notification.

-To disable Memory Warning, You need to set setting "enableMemoryWarning" configuration property to "false".
+You can disable it by setting "enableMemoryWarning" configuration property to "false" during configuration.

  ```swift
  BlueTriangle.configure { config in